 Day 4 (szeptember 11.)

 Durmitor Mt.
-“Geological paradise” – Podgorica – Virpazar (Skadar Lake) Overnight stay in Podgorica, hotel Evropa (41,50 Euro/person), HB
+“Geological paradise” – Nikšić - Podgorica –Overnight stay in Podgorica, hotel Evropa (41,50 Euro/person), HB

+This is most attractive part of the trip.
+The plan is to enter the mountainous area, but there are still the two options: one is to proceed across the mountain area over Trsa, and Piva Reservoir - Plužine towards Nikšić, and second is to take a shorter way, return from the mountain to the main road, and then proceed to Nikšić over Šavnik.

+In Nikšić, the town which is settled in heart of the largest karstic polje of Montenegro (60 km2) plan is to visit HE system Perućica, consists of three reservoirs and several structures aiming to prevent water losses in highly permeable karst.

 Durmitor is second highest mountain of Dinarides behind Prokletije mountain.
 The inhabitants of the region on the plateau between the rivers Tara and Piva, use the name Durmitor for the mountain which rises from this plateau, the highest peak being Bobotov Kuk (Ćirova Pećina) 2523 m high.
 In geographical writings, this highland area is referred to as "Durmitor in the limited sense".
 The word originates from a Celts expression: Dur-mi-tor (Water from the mountain, The mountain of many waters).

 The coming of the ice age or the Pleistocene considerably changed the condition which formed the area of Durmitor and its immediate surroundings.
 The contemporary appearance of the peaks and valleys show vivid traces of the action of those powerful glacial deposits and streams.
 The peaks are very sharp and notched; the depressions were turned into cirques, and valleys partly into cirques and partly troughs.